Valdez has twice been named an “All-American City.” It has pleasant surroundings, access to mountains and

 Oil Spill Trustee Council

-Covers the impact of the Exxon Valdez Oil Spill; injury and recovery rates of fish, wildlife, and people of the spill region; and the effectiveness
+Covers the impact of the Exxon Valdez Oil Spill; injury and recovery

-of restoration efforts.
+effectiveness of restoration efforts.